ipolychr/content-mlops/docs/cli.md

 * Streamlined Execution:
-  CLI commands facilitate a streamlined execution of complex tasks, enabling researchers and practitioners to trigger music genre classification pipelines with a single command.
+  CLI commands facilitate a streamlined execution of complex tasks, enabling researchers and practitioners to trigger Speech Emotion Recognition pipelines with a single command.
 This simplicity enhances usability and reduces entry barriers, making it accessible for users to engage with the system efficiently.

 * Reproducibility: